 visit Waitangi for its significance to New Zealand culture and

-This course is a stone's throw from that treaty ground and has a beautiful view over the Onewhero Bay.
+This course is a stone's throw from the seaside towns of Paihia and Russell.
+It has a beautiful view over the Onewhero Bay.
 On a sunny day the blue is almost Caribbean in nature- with emeralds and blues contrasting the islands in the bay.
 Playing at 6571 yards from the tips, the Waitangi Golf Club has superb views of both the Bay of Islands as well as natural Kiwi forest and rolling landscape and clubs in the US would charge an arm and a leg for a course with this type of access.
 As the Northland area has a temperate climate all year, players can expect a sea view complete with boating and occasional dolphin sightings.

 Difficultly with this course comes from its narrow fairways and tight greens.
 Originally completed in the 40s this course has added 400+ yards in length over the past couple of years and was partially refreshed in 2011 by Kristine Kerr (Pegasus GC).

 - Please Contact Us for special pricing inquiries and golf package information -

 Front 9: Classic parkland setting in native bushland with mature trees.

 - 3rd (Par 5) extended 70+ yards in 2016 and plays to an elevated green

 Back 9: More challenging, open to the sea links-style.
 Holes are on clifftops and views are spectacular.

 - 10th (Par 3) Breeze off of the sea blows directly into face as hole slopes left- so watch the bounce if dry